 The Internet offers a bottomless trough of information for investors, but financial advisors need to remember that not all clients – especially those who predate the Web – are comfortable ditching paper statements and face to face meetings, warn those who work with seniors.

-Kris Miller is a Certified Senior Advisor (CSA®), author, and blogger who serves on the speakers bureau for the Society of Certified Senior Advisors (SCSA).
-She has advised more than 5,000 families and said she has learned that careful advisors can read subtle clues to let them know just how comfortable their clients are with technology.
+Kris Miller is a Legacy Wealth Strategist, author, and blogger who speaks with audiences about preserving and building their wealth.
+She has advised more than 6,000 families and said she has learned that careful advisors can read subtle clues to let them know just how comfortable their clients are with technology.

 According to a 2014 Pew Research Internet Project report, 41% of Americans 65 years old and older do not go online, and 53% do not have broadband access.
 The numbers go higher at 75 years old, when more than half do not use the Internet.

 “A significant majority of older adults say they need assistance when it comes to using new digital devices,” the study reports.

 If advisors don’t measure how comfortable seniors are online, they may be losing an important client base.